IDE Approval Process

-Upon receipt of an IDE application, sponsors are notified in writing of the date that FDA received the original application and the IDE number assigned.
-An IDE application is considered approved 30 days after it has been received by the FDA, unless the FDA otherwise informs the sponsor prior to 30 calendar days from the date of receipt, that the IDE is approved, approved with conditions, or disapproved.
+Upon receipt of an IDE application, sponsors are notified via email of the date that FDA received the original application and the IDE number assigned.
+An IDE application is considered approved 30 days after it has been received by the FDA, unless the FDA otherwise informs the sponsor via email prior to 30 calendar days from the date of receipt, that the IDE is approved, approved with conditions, or disapproved.
 In cases of disapproval, a sponsor has the opportunity to respond to the deficiencies and/or to request a regulatory hearing under 21 CFR Part 16.

 Once an IDE application is approved, the following requirements must be met in order to conduct the investigation in compliance with the IDE regulations:

 - Labeling - The device must be labeled in accordance with the labeling provisions of the IDE regulations (§812.5) and must bear the statement "CAUTION - Investigational Device.
 Limited by Federal (or United States) law to investigational use."